50 Ways to Abuse Your Voice

 About the Authors

-to her specialized clinical activities, she has been involved extensively in research and teaching.
-She mentors medical students, residents, and laryngology fellows, and has been involved in teaching research, writing and editing for nearly three decades.
-In collaboration with Dr. Sataloff, she has co-authored more than 170 articles, 70 book chapters, and 10 textbooks.
-A member of the Editorial Boards of the Journal of Voice and Ear, Nose and Throat Journal, she has served as Secretary/Treasurer of AIVER since 1988 and was named Executive Director January 2000.
+Mary J. Hawkshaw, B.S.N., R.N., CORLN is Research Professor and Vice Chair for Academic Initiatives in the Department of Otolaryngology - Head and Neck Surgery at Drexel University College of Medicine.
+She has been associated with Dr. Robert Sataloff, Philadelphia Ear, Nose & Throat Associates and the American Institute for Voice & Ear Research (AIVER) since 1986.
+Ms. Hawkshaw graduated from Shadyside Hospital School of Nursing in Pittsburgh, Pennsylvania, and received a Bachelor of Science degree in Nursing from Thomas Jefferson University in Philadelphia.
+In addition to her specialized clinical activities, she has been involved extensively in research and teaching.
+She mentors medical students, residents, and laryngology fellows, and has been involved in teaching research, writing and editing for over three decades.
+In collaboration with Dr. Sataloff, she has co-authored 185 articles, 108 book chapters, and 20 textbooks.
+She is on the Editorial Boards of the Journal of Voice and Ear, Nose and Throat Journal.
+She has served as Secretary/Treasurer of AIVER since 1988 and was named Executive Director of AIVER in January 2000.
 She has served on the Board of Directors of the Voice Foundation since 1990.
 Ms. Hawkshaw has been an active member of the Society of Otorhinolaryngology and Head - Neck Nurses since 1998.
 She is recognized nationally and internationally for her extensive contributions to care of the professional voice.

-Medicine degree from Eastern Virginia Medical School, and she completed a residency in Otolaryngology—Head and Neck Surgery at Virginia Commonwealth University in Richmond, Virginia.
+Jaime Eaglin Moore, M.D. is an otolaryngologist and laryngologist.
+Dr. Moore is board certified by the American Board of Otolaryngology.
+Dr. Moore received her Doctor of Medicine degree from Eastern Virginia Medical School, and she completed a residency in Otolaryngology—Head and Neck Surgery at Virginia Commonwealth University in Richmond, Virginia.
 She was a fellow in laryngology and care of the professional voice at the American Institute for Voice and Ear Research.
 Author of numerous publications and on the editorial board for the Ear, Nose and Throat Journal and the Journal of Voice, Dr. Moore is an assistant professor at Virginia Commonwealth University.

-degree from the Philadelphia College of Osteopathic Medicine in Pennsylvania.
+Amy L. Rutt, D.O. is an Instructor in the Department of Otolaryngology-Head and Neck Surgery at Drexel University College of Medicine in Philadelphia, Pennsylvania.
+Dr. Rutt attended King's College, where she graduated with a Bachelor of Science and Physician's Assistant degree.
+She received her medical degree from the Philadelphia College of Osteopathic Medicine in Pennsylvania.
 Dr Rutt completed her Otolaryngology-Head and Neck Surgery Residency at the Detroit Medical Center in affiliation with Michigan State University.
 She then completed an internationally renowned fellowship in laryngology and care of the professional voice at the prestigious American Institute for Voice and Ear Research in Philadelphia, in affiliation with Drexel University College of Medicine.
 Dr Rutt will be practicing Laryngology at the Mayo Clinic in Jacksonville, Florida.